 How to Use a Protractor?

-A protractor is one of those mathematical instruments your child learns about while understanding shapes’ concepts and properties.
-A protractor is a semicircular tool that measures angles from 0 to 180 degrees.
+A protractor is one of those mathematical instruments your child learns about while understanding the concepts and properties of shapes.
+This is a semicircular tool that measures angles from 0 to 180 degrees.
 It comes with numbers on both sides of its body to give different values during measurement.
 You can also take readings from inside or outside the protractor.

-When children use a protractor, they solidify their knowledge of drawing, measurement, and even recognition of angles.
-Through hands-on activities, you can introduce a protractor to your child and have them note the numbers on the protractor and the way they move in clockwise and anticlockwise manners from 0 to 180 degrees.
+When children use a protractor, they solidify their knowledge of protractor drawing, measurement, and even recognition of angles.
+Through hands-on activities, you can introduce a protractor to your child and have them note the numbers on the protractor and how they move in clockwise and anticlockwise manners from 0 to 180 degrees.

 Math for Kids